WheezyE/Winelink/docs/README.md

 If you use this script in your project (or are inspired by it) just please be sure to mention ptitSeb, Box86, and myself (KI7POL).
 This script is free to use, open-source, and should not be monetized (for further information see the [license file](LICENSE)).

 ## Donations
-If you feel that you are able and would like to support this project, please consider sending donations to ptitSeb or KM4ACK - without whom, this script would not exist.
+If you feel that you are able and would like to support this project, please consider sending donations to ptitSeb, madewokherd (CodeWeavers/WineHQ), or KM4ACK - without whom, this script would not exist.
  - Sebastien "ptitSeb" Chevalier (author of [Box86](https://github.com/ptitSeb/box86), incredible developer, & really nice guy) [paypal.me/0ptitSeb](paypal.me/0ptitSeb)
+ - CodeWeavers & madewokherd (authors of [Wine](https://www.winehq.org/) and [wine-mono](https://github.com/madewokherd/wine-mono)) [https://www.winehq.org/donate](https://www.winehq.org/donate)
  - Jason "KM4ACK" Oleham (author of [Build-a-Pi](https://github.com/km4ack/pi-build), Linux elmer, & ham radio pioneer) [paypal.me/km4ack](paypal.me/km4ack)